-POLITICAL RIGHTS Political rights are the fundamental rights of the People under direct democracy.
+POLITICAL RIGHTS Political rights are the fundamental rights of the People under democracy.
 They enable citizens of voting age to participate in the shaping of law and politics in the state.
-Political rights include the right to vote and the right to participate in elections, as well as the right to submit a popular initiative or referendum request, and the right to sign such a request.
+Political rights include the right to vote and the right to participate in elections, as well as the right to submit a popular initiative or referendum request and the right to sign such a request.

 POPULAR ASSEMBLY Assembly of eligible voters.
 One of the oldest (pre-modern) forms of democracy, still practised today in Appenzell Inner-Rhodes and Glarus.
-The eligible voters of a canton or a municipality gather in the open air on a certain day in order to elect the government and reach decisions about laws and public expenditure.
+The eligible voters of a canton or a commune gather in the open air on a certain day in order to elect the government and reach decisions about laws and public expenditure.
 Everyone has the right to speak on any issue.
-Voting is by show of hands.
-By its very nature, the popular assembly is unable to respect the principle of secrecy of voting demanded in modern forms of democracy.
+Voting is by show of hands, which does not respect the secrecy of the vote.
+In Glarus and Appenzell Inner-Rhodes a secret vote can, however, be requested.

-POPULAR INITIATIVE A direct democracy procedure and a political right that allows a given number of citizens to put their own proposal on the political agenda and initiate a (referendum) vote on it.
+POPULAR INITIATIVE [PCI] A direct democracy procedure and a political right that allows a given number of citizens to put their own proposal on the political agenda.
 The proposal may be, for example, to amend the constitution, adopt a new law, or repeal or amend an already existing law.
-Whether the proposal is put to a vote of the electorate or not is not at the discretion of the authorities.
-The initiative procedure may include a withdrawal clause, which gives the registered committee (sponsors) the possibility to withdraw their initiative, for example in the event that the legislature has taken action to fulfil the demands of the initiative or part of them.
+The procedure is initiated by a prescribed number of eligible voters.
+The sponsors of a popular inititive can force a popular vote on their proposal (assuming that their initiative is formally adopted).
+The initiative procedure may include a withdrawal clause, which gives the sponsors the possibility to withdraw their initiative, for example in the event that the legislature has taken action to fulfil the demands of the initiative or some of them.
+This procedure may operate as a means of innovation and reform: it allows people to step on the gas pedal.
+In principle, initiatives enable people to get what they want.
+In practice, popular initiatives (like popular referendums) are a means of synchronizing the citizens' view with the politicians' view.